Hard Skills vs. Soft Skills

 What Are Hard Skills?

 Hard or technical skills refer to the specific knowledge and training you've acquired through various life experiences, including education and career.
 They are abilities that one learns from school, training, seminars, and other learning resources.
 These skills are often measurable and specific to particular tasks, and recruiters frequently use them to select and hire applicants.
+How do they measure them? — Through assessments, certifications, or performance in specific tasks.
 If you want to work as an IT technician, for instance, you will typically need a Bachelor’s degree in a computer field, and even job experience for a certain number of years.

 Each career demands particular technical skills tailored to its industry.
 For some professions, like lawyers and doctors, you need advanced degrees and rigorous testing to prove your hard skills.
 For others, like web developers or copywriters, you can learn the skills on your own or on the job and prove your hard skills with a portfolio of work.